dannsam/xenko-docs/manual/input/sensors.md

 They all inherit from [SensorBase](xref="SiliconStudio.Xenko.Input.SensorBase"), **which provides base functionalities** such as enabling or testing the availability of the sensor.

-**A default instance** is created by Xenko for each type of sensor and can be accessed from the [Input](xref="SiliconStudio.Xenko.InputManager") base class.
+**A default instance** is created by Xenko for each sensor type.
+You can access it from the [Input](xref="SiliconStudio.Xenko.InputManager") base class.

-Sensors are state-based, each sensor instance is **automatically updated** every frames and contains the value of the sensor just before the update.
+Sensors are state-based.
+Each sensor instance is **automatically updated** every frame, and it contains the value of the sensor just before the update.

 **Access a sensor**
 ```